nxt3d/ERCs/ERCS/erc-draft_backup-uris.md

 ## Abstract

-This ERC defines the backup-uris: URI scheme for use as the return of tokenURI(uint256 tokenId) by ERC-721, ERC-6909, and ERC-8004 compliant contracts that implement the getMetadata function (ERC-XXXX).
-The scheme provides a compact, URI-based specification for providing backup URIs as fallback metadata sources.
-The URI acts as a list of backup URIs separated by semicolons, allowing clients to fallback to alternative metadata sources when the primary source is unavailable.
+This ERC defines the `backup-uris` metadata key for use by ERC-721, ERC-6909, and ERC-8004 compliant contracts that implement the getMetadata function (ERC-XXXX).
+The metadata key provides a standardized way to specify backup URIs as fallback metadata sources.
+The value is a list of backup URIs separated by semicolons, allowing clients to fallback to alternative metadata sources when the primary source is unavailable.

 ## Motivation